tweag/HaskellR/INSTALL-unix.md

     $ ulimit -s unlimited

-NOTE: OS X does not allow removing the stack size limit completely:
+OS X does not allow removing the stack size limit completely.
+You can increase your stack size limit up to a maximum of 64MB:

+    $ launchctl limit stack 67104768
     $ ulimit -s 65532